flisanp/ms3-baby-food-recipes/TESTING.md

 ### Card Display

-When a user added the ingredients to the recipes they've appeared on the same line instead of seperate lines which made it difficult to read.
+When I added the ingredients to the recipes they appeared on the same line instead of seperate lines which made it difficult to read.
 The same was for the instructions.

 <br>
 <img src="https://github.com/flisanp/ms3-baby-food-recipes/blob/main/static/images/README/bugs/issue1.png" width="300" height="300"/>